Friday, April 18, 2025

 It is the prospect of the two symphonies that I find most exciting.
 Of the five neglected symphonies of this hitherto-neglected composer, so little seemed to be said of Gipps’ First Symphony that I had imagined it would simply never be heard.
 Symphony No. 5 I knew, but only from a scratchy recording of its 1982 première which, shockingly, had been its only performance until, in April 2023, Gipps Revival veterans Adam Stern and the Seattle Philharmonic Orchestra stepped up to the plate with the American première.
 At the second British performance a month later, I marvelled, for the hundredth time, that such wonderful music could have been so completely sidelined.
 I have been waiting for years for a recording.
 Now, however, with these new discs, which I have every reason to believe will match the standard of their forerunners, the putting right of a great injustice in British music will, I dare say, be more or less accomplished.
 There is now every reason to hope for continued and frequent appearances of Gipps’ music on the radio, which in turn will bring her music to new ears, and hopefully encourage the programming of her music in live concerts.

-As I have said before, the Ruth Gipps saga shows us how entirely and visible an artist holding to his or her integrity may be vindicated in the end — however unlikely it may seem, however implacable the prejudices of fashion — and it ought to give heart to all artists, writers and poets who are tempted to despair in the face of disdain or indifference.
+As I have said before, the Ruth Gipps saga shows us how entirely and visibly an artist holding to his or her integrity may be vindicated in the end — however unlikely it may have seemed, however implacable the prejudices of fashion may have been — and it ought to give heart to all artists, writers and poets who are tempted to despair in the face of disdain or indifference.

 Monday, January 06, 2025